-In the last part of our discussion of total negativity, we characterize totally negative matrices using the Linear Complementarity Problem (LCP).
-Given a real square matrix $A \in \mathbb{R}^{n \times n}$ and a vector $q \in \mathbb{R}^n$, the {\it Linear Complementarity Problem}, denoted by \lcp{A} asks to determine, if possible, a vector $x \in \mathbb{R}^n$ such that
+In the last part of our discussion of total negativity, we characterize totally negative matrices using the Linear Complementarity Problem (LCP) which generalizes and unifies linear and quadratic programming problems and bimatrix games.
+Given a real square matrix $A \in \mathbb{R}^{n \times n}$ and a vector $q \in \mathbb{R}^n$, the {\it Linear Complementarity Problem}, denoted by $\lcp{A}$ asks to determine, if possible, a vector $x \in \mathbb{R}^n$ such that

-Any $x$ that satisfies the above three conditions is called a \textit{(complementarity) solution} of \lcp{A}.
-Let \sol{A} denote the set of all solutions of \lcp{A}.
-The Linear Complementarity Problem has important applications in diverse areas in mathematics, including bimatrix games, convex quadratic programming, economics, fluid mechanics, and variational inequality \cite{CD68,CPS09,Cr71,L65}.
-A plethora of matrix classes have been studied in connection with the Linear Complementarity Problem, for example, $P$-matrices \cite{I66,STW58}, $N$-matrices \cite{PR90}, and recently, TP matrices \cite{C21}.
+Any $x$ that satisfies the above three conditions is called a \textit{(complementarity) solution} of $\lcp{A}$.
+Let $\sol{A}$ denote the set of all solutions of $\lcp{A}$.
+The Linear Complementarity Problem has important applications in diverse areas in mathematics, including bimatrix games, convex quadratic programming, economics, fluid mechanics, and variational inequalities \cite{CD68,CPS09,Cr71,L65}.
+A plethora of matrix classes have been studied in connection with the Linear Complementarity Problem, for example, $P$-matrices \cite{I66,STW58}, $N$-matrices \cite{PR90} (more broadly, see \cite[Chapter 3]{CPS09}), and recently, $TP$ matrices \cite{C21}.
 For more details about Linear Complementarity Problems and their applications, we refer to \cite{Co68,CPS09,I70}.
-Our final main results characterizes total negativity via the solution set of the LCP. \begin{utheorem} Let $m,n \geq k \geq 1$ be integers.
-Given $A \in \mathbb{R}^{n \times n}$, the following statements are equivalent: \begin{enumerate} \item The matrix $A$ is totally negative of order $k$. \item For every square submatrix $A_r$ of $A$ of size $r\in [1,k]$, \lcp{A_r} has exactly two solutions for all $q \in \rn{r}$ with $q>0$. \item For every contiguous square submatrix $A_r$ of $A$ of size $r\in [1,k]$, \lcp{A_r} has exactly two solutions for all $q \in \rn{r}$ with $q>0$. \item For every contiguous square submatrix $A_r$ of $A$ of size $r \in [2,k]$ and for all $q \in \rn{r}$ with $q>0$, \sol{A_r} does not contain two vectors with sign pattern $ $ and $ $ simultaneously.
-Moreover for $r=1$ and all $i\in [1,m],~j \in[1,n]$, \lcp{(a_{ij})_{1\times 1}} has exactly two solutions for some scalar $q>0$.
+Our final main result characterizes total negativity via the solution set of the LCP. \begin{utheorem} Let $m,n \geq k \geq 1$ be integers.
+Given $A \in \mathbb{R}^{n \times n}$, the following statements are equivalent: \begin{enumerate} \item The matrix $A$ is totally negative of order $k$. \item For every square submatrix $A_r$ of $A$ of size $r\in [1,k]$, $\lcp{A_r}$ has exactly two solutions for all $q \in \rn{r}$ with $q>0$. \item For every contiguous square submatrix $A_r$ of $A$ of size $r\in [1,k]$, $\lcp{A_r}$ has exactly two solutions for all $q \in \rn{r}$ with $q>0$. \item For every contiguous square submatrix $A_r$ of $A$ of size $r \in [2,k]$ and for all $q \in \rn{r}$ with $q>0$, $\sol{A_r}$ does not contain two vectors which have sign patterns $ $ and $ $.
+Moreover for $r=1$ and all $i\in [1,m],~j \in[1,n]$, $\lcp{(a_{ij})_{1\times 1}}$ has exactly two solutions for some scalar $q>0$.

 \end{enumerate} \end{utheorem}

 We improve this result by providing a characterization of totally negative matrices in terms of the LCP at certain single vector, for each contiguous submatrix.

 \begin{utheorem} Let $m,n \geq k \geq 1$ be integers.
 Given $A \in \mathbb{R}^{m \times n}$, the following statements are equivalent. \begin{enumerate} \item The matrix $A$ is totally negative of order $k$. \item For every $r \in [1,k]$ and contiguous $r \times r$ submatrix $A_r$ of $A$, define the vectors